DS 4 E-TENSE review

 Under the interestingly styled metal, there’s a lot that’s familiar about the DS 4.
 Its ‘E-TENSE 225’ petrol-electric drivetrain is also used in the Peugeot 308 and Vauxhall Astra plug-in hybrids, pairing a 1.6-litre turbocharged petrol engine with an electric motor for a combined power output of 222bhp.
 A mild update in 2022 increased official electric range to 39 miles.
-Electric range originally stood at 35 miles in official tests, though during our time with the car we managed around 28-30 miles in mixed driving; ramping up the regenerative braking helps preserve the battery’s charge, especially in town.
+Electric range originally stood at 35 miles in official tests, although during our time with the car we managed around 28 to 30 miles in mixed driving; ramping up the regenerative braking helps preserve the battery’s charge, especially in town.

 Those figures translate to a Benefit-in-Kind (BiK) tax rating of 12% right through to 2025; favourable versus a petrol car, but some way shy of the Mercedes A 250 e (8%) – or indeed all pure-electric models, which sit in the 2% bracket for the foreseeable future.
 Charging is relatively straightforward; a 7kW home wallbox will top up the 12.4kWh battery in just two hours, while a three-pin plug performs the same task in around seven hours.

 Every model gets a 10-inch touchscreen and a seven-inch digital driver’s display, with the former featuring new graphics and customisable shortcut buttons.
 It’s more responsive than previous DS setups, and on higher-spec models works in conjunction with a touchpad on the centre console, which can be used to access regular functions such as navigation, or your favourite radio station.
 But while the graphics are bright and clear, navigating some menus and selecting some functions is confusing.

 Starting with a full battery means the car runs on electric power by default.
-However, to get the best from the DS 4 you’ll need to shuffle the drive mode to Comfort, which makes maximum use of the standard-fit (for E-Tense models) Active Scan Suspension.
-The system operates via a camera on the windscreen that surveys the road for potholes or imperfections, prepping each wheel in advance to cushion the ride.
+However, to get the best from the DS 4 you’ll need to shuffle the drive mode to Comfort, which makes maximum use of the standard (on the plug-in hybrid) Active Scan Suspension.
+This uses a camera on the windscreen to survey the road for potholes or imperfections, prepping each wheel in advance to cushion the ride.
 It works well, making the DS 4 easily one of the most comfortable cars in this class.